libmx3/mx3/README.md

 * xcode & `xcodebuild`
 * android ndk and `ndk-build` on your PATH to build for android
 * windows phone developer tools (eventually...)
+* Configure the paths to your [Android SDK](http://developer.android.com/sdk/installing/index.html) and [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) by creating a file using the template at `example_android/local.properties.example`.

 ### Installation
 1. Run `git submodule update --init` to download all dependencies
 1. Optionally `gem install xcpretty` to make the output of `xcodebuild` nice
 1. Run `make play`.
 You should see "Hello, #{your login name}" printed to the console, if so, you seem to already have all the requirements met for building on iOS.
-1. Run `make android` to build the example android application
+1. Run `make android` to build the example android application.

 ### Objective-C
 Run `make play ios` or `make play mac`

+### Android
+Be sure to create a `example_android/local.properties` file pointing to the android-ndk and android-sdk.

 ### Building